What Makes a Golf Ball Good?

 Choosing a golf ball is mainly a matter of how it performs for you.
 If the ball you choose consistently flies as far and as high as you wanted, and stops where you want it to on the green without rolling too much, it’s probably going to be good for you.
 If not, try another one.

-Even the Best Balls Don’t Last Forever!
+Even Good Golf Balls Don’t Last Forever!

 Once you’ve found your perfect golf ball, you’ll quickly learn how to tell when a ball might need replacing.
 There are three key questions to ask to determine this: